MicrosoftDocs/sql-docs/docs/reporting-services/tools/reporting-services-tools.md

   - "SQL Server Reporting Services, tools"
   - "architecture [Reporting Services]"

-#customer intent: As a SQL Server user, I want to learn about the different tools available in SQL Server Reporting Services so that I can fully use them to create my reports.
+#customer intent: As a SQL Server user, I want to learn about the different tools available in SQL Server Reporting Services so that I can effectively use them to create my reports.
 ---
-# Tools in SQL Server Reporting Services
+# Tools available in SQL Server Reporting Services

   [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] contains a set of graphical and scripting tools that support the development and use of rich reports in a managed environment.
 The tool set includes development tools, configuration and administration tools, and report viewing tools.
 This article gives a brief overview of each tool in [!INCLUDE[ssRSnoversion](../../includes/ssrs.md)] and how you can access it.

- To find a tool right away, see [Tutorial: How to locate and start Reporting Services tools &#40;SSRS&#41;](../../reporting-services/tools/tutorial-how-to-locate-and-start-reporting-services-tools-ssrs.md).
+ To learn how to use a tool right away, see [Tutorial: How to locate and start Reporting Services tools &#40;SSRS&#41;](../../reporting-services/tools/tutorial-how-to-locate-and-start-reporting-services-tools-ssrs.md).

 ## Tools for report authoring